 Demystifying disability insurance so workers and their families have the income protection they need to help safeguard their financial futures.

-While disability insurance is a critical component of any financial planning strategy, it remains a misunderstood and underutilized product.
+Disability insurance is a critical component of any financial planning strategy; however, it remains a misunderstood and underutilized product.
 Workers who become disabled and unable to work leave themselves and their loved ones susceptible to financial hardship without proper income protection.
-The reasons people forego disability insurance are varied, but the belief that they will never experience a disability or that Workers’ Compensation or Social Security Disability Insurance will cover them if they do are often cited.
+Despite this, people often forego disability insurance for several reasons.
+The most cited are the beliefs that they will never experience a disability or that they will be covered by Workers’ Compensation or Social Security Disability Insurance.

-Evan Scarponi, vice president and chief claims officer at Prudential Group Insurance, hopes to demystify disability insurance and raise awareness about the product’s importance so that workers and their families can help protect their paychecks and help avoid becoming derailed from their path to achieving financial wellness.
+Evan Scarponi, vice president and chief claims officer at Prudential Group Insurance, hopes to demystify disability insurance and raise awareness about the product’s importance so that workers can help protect their paychecks and their families.

-In honor of Disability Insurance Awareness Month, Scarponi shares five things you should know about disability insurance.
+In conjunction with May being Disability Insurance Awareness Month, Scarponi shares some truths you need to know about disability insurance.

-There is a misconception that disability insurance only applies to physical illnesses and accident-related injuries, but its coverage is much broader than that.
+There is a misconception that disability insurance only applies to physical illnesses and accident-related injuries, but its coverage is much broader than that, Scarponi says.
 Pregnancy, orthopedic conditions that have a level of impairment, and cancer diagnoses can be considered disabilities.
-Behavioral health conditions can also be considered disabilities, as well.
+Behavioral health conditions can also be considered disabilities.

-Oftentimes, the employer is the best first point of contact; however, claimants can also file directly with their insurance carrier.
+The employer is often the best first point of contact; however, claimants can also file directly with their insurance carrier.
 Once a claim notification has been made, gathering information from the claimant and their physician, as well as their employer, is essential.

 Claimants should be prepared to share the nature of their disability as well as their first date of absence from work.
 From there, the insurer will contact their physician to understand their treatment plans and what is expected going forward.

-While receiving disability benefits, are there any tax or health insurance implications claimants should be aware of?
+There are tax and health insurance implications you should be aware of.

-What is Prudential doing to make the disability claims process easier?
+Prudential is making the disability claims process easier.

 1The Prudential Insurance Company of America, and its affiliates and representatives, do not provide tax, accounting, or legal advice.
 Please consult your own attorney or accountant.